FTSE retreats from 10-wk high, Petrofac slumps after warning

 “From a longer-term perspective, the FTSE 100 index is reaching a 15-year resistance from the 1999 and 2007 peaks,” Dominic Hawker, technical analyst at Messels, said.

 However, a “breadth indicator” that measures the percentage of stocks trading above their 200-day average was not overbought and suggested the FTSE 100 could still gain upward momentum, Hawker said.
-“I still remain positive that the market can break out.”
-(Additional reporting by Atul Prakash; editing by Susan Thomas)
+“I still remain positive that the market can break out” (Editing by David Holmes)